rodriguesrenato/warehouse_robot_simulation/README.md

 The `Delete()` member function works likewise `Spawn()`, it calls `GazeboDelete()` private member function , which is responsible for calling a ros service on `gazebo/delete_model` topic for delete the object from simulation.

 There is also the `ReadModel()` private member function that reads a file at the specified filepath, convert the whole file content to string format and return it.
 This function is used by `Add()`.

+# Modern C++ Features Implemented

+- All classes were designed and built using OOP.

+- The warehouseObject class was designed to have common features and information between all other classes, like an `objectName` and a `Print()` function protected by a mutex.
+When the Destructor is called, it makes a thread barrier to guarantee that all started threads by the child class are finish before it goes out of scope.

+- The `WarehouseObject::Print()` is responsible to standarize the `std::cout` output in the format `[ObjectName] message`.

+- Two configuration files were created to define how many `Storages` and `Dispatches` will be created and also configure each of them, so it not needed to hardcode this configurations.
+These files are processed in the `warehouseSimulation.cpp`.

+- In the files read operations, a try catch expression was set to prevent from load wrong `Storage` and/or `Dispatch` configurations and string to int/float exceptions.
+In this case, it warns the user to fix the respective configuration file and finish the simulation before spawn any model to Gazebo.

+- All SDF models that will be used in the simulation are loaded and stored it's file XML content in the `ModelController` class to avoid read files multiple times.
+They are stored in a unordered_map dictionary, the keys of the content are the files name.
+The file name is defined as the model name.

+- All classes are instantiated as **shared pointers**, except the `Product` class. `Products` are unique objects in the simulation and only one class has to have the ownership of it, so they are always instantiated as **unique pointers** and **std::move** are used to pass its ownership between warehouse objects.

+- The **shared pointers** of classes created are copied to local member attributes in it's Constructor, to be used inside the class by it's member functions.

+- `Storage` and `Robot` class start threads in the simulation by it's `StartOperation()` member functions.

+    - `Storage::StartOperation()` starts a thread to run the private member function `Production()`.
+This function runs an while loop until private attribute `_productionModelName` is empty (when Destructor is called,`_productionModelName` is cleared to finish this thread programatically).
+This loop keeps adding new `unique_ptr<Product>`, at a fixed rate of 2 seconds, to the private attribute `_storedProducts` until it reachs `_maxCapacity`.

+    - `Storage::_storedProducts` is always read/modified after a lock_guard be created with `Storage::_storageMtx` mutex.

+    - `Robot::StartOperation()` starts a thread to run the private member function `Operate()`.
+This function runs an while loop until private attribute `_status` is empty (when Destructor is called,`_status` is set to `RobotStatus::offline` to finish this thread programatically).
+    This loop is responsible to cycle through RobotStatus tasks, designed to be a state machine behavior model.
+This approach was made to make possible multiple behaviours paths, accept external commands to change plans and constantly check when this thread needs to be eneded.

+    - `Robot::_cargoBinProducts` is always read/modified after a lock_guard or unique_lock be created with `Robot::_cargoBinMtx` mutex.

+- The `ModelController` class was built to handler everything related to Gazebo and it makes direct ros service calls to spawn and delete models form Gazebo.
+Due to complexity, robot spawing depends on other ros nodes like amcl and move_base, so this feature will be added in a future version.

+- The `OrderController` implements a queue that uses a **condition variable** and a **mutex** (`OrderController::_queueMtx`) to handle `Order` requests protected from concurrency bugs.

+- The `OrderController::AddOrder()` receives a string message from ros and process it with `std::istringstream` to parse values and build the `Order`.
+This `Order` is added to the `OrderController::_queue` under the lock using `std::lock_guard` with the `OrderController::_queueMtx` mutex.

+- `Order` and `Product` classes are just simple classes that store it's object informations and be shared/moved throught other warehouse objects.

+- The `Dispatch::PickProduct()` member function just receive the moved `std::unique_ptr<Product>` and let this `Product` destructs at the end of scope.
+It's done because we don't have any action to do with this `Product` later in the simulation.

 # Next Features to be Implemented